CSCfi/csc-user-guide/docs/apps/lammps.md

   `/appl/local/csc/soft/chem/lammps`

 !!! info "Note"
-    Don't use prebuilt binaries, but take a look at the instructions above for configuring and compiling LAMMPS for optimal performance.
+    Don't use prebuilt binaries, but take a look at the instructions below for configuring and compiling LAMMPS for optimal performance.
 Don't hesitate to [contact CSC Service Desk](../support/contact.md) if you encounter any problems!